Native Stingless Bee Box – Original Australian Trigona Hive – OATH

 Updated: 26 July 2020

 Note: Before you make a Native Bee Box read this article – New To Native Bees?
 Important – These plans are intended for people that already have bees.
 When you buy native bees they will come in a box already.

 Here are some basic construction plans for the popular OATH design.
 This includes the Honey Super top section.
-You could make it without that section if you aren’t interested in collecting the honey that way.
-Of course there’s different designs, shapes and sizes, and different methods of construction, so feel free to experiment.
-The below is just the basic idea for the design.
+You could make it without that section if you aren’t interested in collecting the honey.
+There are different designs, shapes and sizes, and different methods of construction, so feel free to experiment.
+The below is the basic design for the OATH.

 There’s many different kinds of timber and thicknesses used by different box makers, from the 19mm Pine you get from the big hardware stores to 50mm thick timbers.
 There’s a lot of different opinions about what is best.
-Most will recommend it be at least 25mm thick.
-Of course thicker timbers will give better insulation but it’s not always needed, it will depend on your location if you experience long periods of very low or high temperatures.
+Most will recommend it be 25mm thick.
+View the Test Category to see insulation tests.

 The design above uses a join called a Butt Join, where the two pieces meet.
 The photo below shows a Rebated Join, where a section of one piece has been cut out and the second piece fits in to that area.
 Theory is that it’s creates a stronger join by adding bracing, and also has a slight increase in surface area connection..

 Above: Middle frame – pictured up side down to show the standard type Splitting Bars